renehorstmann/pbase/README.md

 pbase and all its libraries (Visu, Pointc, ...) are written using [rhc style](https://github.com/renehorstmann/rhc/blob/main/style.md).

 ## Modules
+Have a look at the headers in include/pbase for more (self explaining) infos.

 ### types
 Base classes for 3D stuff